satori99/threejs-blender-export/README.md

  - Export only

- - no texture support (do it yourself in code)
+ - no texture support (not part of spec yet, but UV's are exported, so you can textures yourself in js code. )

  - Blender scene hierarchy is not preserved.
 Export is always a single logical mesh.